1981, Middle Temple

 He has conducted cases involving palynological evidence as a geographical signature (by pollen and spores).

 Mr Clarke has led many members of these chambers and others.
 He was in one of the largest gangland murder cases heard on circuit involving the notorious Gooch gang murdering two members of the Doddington gang.
 He has also been in cases involving Lithuanian gun runners importing converted Baikal handguns, silencers and ammunition for onward distribution to gangs in Manchester, Liverpool and elsewhere.

-He has embraced new technology to assist in the preparation and the presentation of material in Court (eg Powerpoint presentations and/or the use of electronic presentation of documents using Courtroom computers and monitors for all Court users including the jury).
-He is prepared to accept instructions and case papers via email or on disc.
+He has embraced new technology to assist in the preparation and the presentation of material in Court.
 He is an efficient professional who remains aware of his pastoral role and the need to communicate with and retain the confidence of the lay client.

 Bank House Chambers, Old Bank House, Hartshead, Sheffield S1 2EL